sepsis-omics/mcgill-si-2018/docs/modules/abricate/index.md

 There is one output file.
 Click on the eye icon to view.
 It should look like this, although likely with a different number of rows.
 (We will probably only have a few rows as we have used a cut-down data set).

-- This shows a table with one line for each antibiotic resistance gene found, in which contig, at which position, and the % coverage.
+- This shows a table with one line for each antibiotic resistance gene match in the database, in which contig, at which position, and the % coverage.
+- *NOTE*: The same gene might appear on multiple rows.
+Why might that be?

 ![abricate results](images/abricate.png)

 ## Next

-In the output from Abricate, column 5 has the list of the antibiotic-resistant gene names.
+In the output from ABRicate, column 5 has the list of the antibiotic-resistant gene names.
 Some of these may be complete, exact matches, and some may have a gap/mutation in their sequence which can affect whether that protein is actually expressed.

 To find out more about what type of AMR genes these are, you can search [Genbank](https://www.ncbi.nlm.nih.gov/gene/) with the gene name (e.g. aadD).